HBS-Urosystem/urosystem.kit2/cms/blocks/shop/shop-5pcs.en.md

             posy: 72
             scale: 20
             src: /uploads/urodapter-removebg.png
-    title: UroDapter® new to you?
-Order a sample package today!
-    subhead: Buy 5 pcs for $40 / 10 pcs for $80
     background: []
-  - type: buy
-    title: ""
-    button: Shop now
-    product: "5983114002592"
   - type: article
     text: >-
       #### THE ESTIMATED DELIVERY TIME, ACCORDING TO THE CUSTOMER'S COUNTRY AS